 In the United States, data retention is a complicated issue.
-Currently, there is no law compelling mandatory data retention, but there are indications that US law enforcement has vast resources and legal powers to monitor you without your knowledge.
+Currently, there is no law compelling mandatory data retention, but there are indications that U.S. law enforcement has ample resources and legal powers to monitor you without your knowledge.
 Therefore, a VPN provider based in the United States may be confronted with these agencies without its customers being aware.
-A number of VPN providers are deliberately headquartered outside the jurisdiction of the United States and the European Union to avoid these complications, and they usually mention this in their marketing materials.
+Because of this, a number of VPN providers are deliberately headquartered outside the jurisdiction of the United States and the European Union to avoid these complications, and they usually mention this in their marketing materials.

 Paying for VPN access

-With a free VPN, your connection speed and the variety of geographical locations you can connect to may also be limited.
-When you pay for VPN access, your download speed is usually unrestricted, there usually isn't a data cap, and you have the full range of server locations to connect to.
+With a free VPN, your connection speed is usually pretty slow due to the high demand, and the variety of geographical locations you can connect to may also be limited.
+When you pay for VPN access, your download speed is usually unrestricted, there usually isn't a data cap, and you get a wider range of server locations to connect to.

 Most paid VPNs have monthly and annual options.
 The more time you pay for at once, the less you pay on a monthly basis.
 Some services allow you to pay in three-month or six-month blocks as well, or they add a two-year option.
-Often you can try the service for seven days and get a full refund if you change your mind.
-Then there's Privatetunnel.com, which charges for gigabytes used rather than a time frame.
-You can start with 500MB for free, then buy 50GB for $12, 100GB for $20, or 500GB for $50.
-The more data you buy at once, the less you pay per gigabyte.
+Often you can try the service for a few days and get a full refund if you change your mind.

-If privacy is a big concern, you won't want to use your personal credit or debit card to sign up.
-You can buy a gift card with the MasterCard or Visa logo, using cash, if you're willing to accept activation fees and potentially monthly service fees.
-But these store-value cards usually require you to activate them online, using a physical address, name, phone number, and even a Social Security Number.
 Also, some services that offer a monthly subscription will not accept a gift card or reloadable card as payment, since these can eventually be depleted.
-These cards are also frequently limited to use within US borders.
+These cards are also frequently limited to use within U.S. borders.
 So if the website's payment processor is based in Europe or Canada, for example, your card may be declined, even if you have sufficient funds.
 Lastly, if a store-value card gets lost or stolen, you lose all the funds stored on it.

 Do you trust your operating system?
 If you really need a secure computing environment, Linux might be a better option.
-Like OpenVPN, most Linux distributions are open source.
-There's a lot more programming code in an OS than there is in a VPN client, so there's a greater chance for suspect code or bugs that threaten your security, even when the code is publically reviewable.
+Like OpenVPN, Linux distributions are open source as a rule.
+There's a lot more programming code in an OS than there is in a VPN client, so there's a greater chance for suspect code or bugs that threaten your security, even when the code is publicly reviewable.
 But Linux may be a better choice when privacy is paramount.
-If you're on a business trip overseas with a company laptop, your employer may even require it.
+Popular choices include Linux Mint, Ubuntu, and Fedora.
+If you need something really secure, there's also Tails.